Featured

 Bottom line: Mosquitoes begin to bug thru hikers as the lake ice melts away, typically in June, and continue through August.
 They’re worst at lower elevations, such as Colchuck, Nada, and Snow Lakes.

-If you’re day hiking through the Enchantments, you’ll want to be prepared for the bugs.
-Mosquitoes and black flies are the most pesky insects in the Enchantments.
+If you’re day hiking through the Enchantments from the time the temperatures stay above freezing all night, thru August, you’ll want to be prepared for the bugs.

-By late August, the mosquito population typically has started to wane, especially at high elevations in the Core.
-And by mid September the mosquitoes are gone for the winter.
+Bugs start as soon as there’s standing water available, sometime in May or June.
+By mid September the mosquitoes are gone for the winter.
 I assume they move to Florida, IDK.

 For current reports of bugs in the Enchantments, follow an online group like Enchantments Hiking & Backpacking on Facebook.